Broksus/astrocrm-test-automation/e2e/README.md

 # AstroCRM Test Automation

 This repository contains automated test for the **AstroCRM** platform.
-The test is written using **Playwright** and covers various functionalities such as login, chat interaction, and script group creation.
+The tests are written using **Playwright** and cover various functionalities such as login, chat interaction, and script group creation.

 ## Project Setup